michael2012z/BitBible/markdown/JPS/files/Ezek.md

 3. and they committed harlotries in Egypt; they committed harlotries in their youth; there were their bosoms pressed, and there their virgin breasts were bruised.

-4. And the names of them were OholahThat is, Her tent. the elder, and Oholibah her sister; and they became Mine, and they bore sons and daughters.
-And as for their names, Samaria is Oholah, and Jerusalem Oholibah.That is, My tent is in her.
+4. And the names of them were Oholah

 5. And Oholah played the harlot when she was Mine; and she doted on her lovers, on the Assyrians, warriors,